json-schema-org/blog/pages/posts/bowtie-intro.md

 This gives transparency to users of implementations, and also to the community about areas which might be hard to implement, or are commonly misimplemented.
 Our hope is that this leads to improvement and energy to help fix issues, and overall to a stronger community!

-Even beyond the test suite, Bowtie is capable of providing a "uniform" interface to the implementations it supports, meaning you can quickly access results from each one.
+Even beyond the test suite, Bowtie is capable of providing a uniform interface to the implementations it supports, meaning you can quickly access results from each one without needing to learn the language-specific API each implementation offers.
 If you have a schema and instance and want to run it across many implementations, or a single implementation which you're not already familiar with or don't have set up, Bowtie can help.

 ## How Do I Run It?